OXID-eSales/oxideshop-user-documentation/operation/discounts/discounts.rst

    * Optional: Set a time limit for discounts.

-     For more information, see :doc:`Limit discounts for a limited time <limited-time-discounts>`.
+     For more information, see :doc:`Creating time-limited discounts <temporary-discounts>`.
    * Optional: Create a free item as a discount instead of an absolute or relative discount.

-     For more information, see :doc:`Create free item as discount <item-as-discount>`.
+     For more information, see :doc:`Creating free items as a discount <product-as-add-on>`.
    * Determine the placement.

-     .. _Discount-placement-determine:
+     .. _Discount-placement-determination:

      In the input field :guilabel:`Purchase value` or :guilabel:`Purchase quantity`, specify when the discount should be deducted from the price: